mapcomm/mapping.community-carto_install_doc/README.md

 sudo make install
 ```

-Download the internal geocoder data
+Download the internal geocoder data:

 ```
 cd ~/data-services/geocoder
 ./geocoder_dowload_dumps
 ```

 Once the data is downloaded, execute this command:

 ```
 ./geocoder_restore_dump postgres dataservices_db db_dumps/*.sql
 ```

-Install geocoder extension
+Install geocoder extension:

 ```
 cd ~/data-services/geocoder
 sudo make all install
 ```

-Install onto a CARTO user's database
-It is mandatory to install it into a CARTO user's database
+Install onto a CARTO user's database (it is mandatory to install it into a CARTO user's database)

 ```
 psql -U development_cartodb_user_fe3b850a-01c0-48f9-8a26-a82f09e9b53f cartodb_dev_user_fe3b850a-01c0-48f9-8a26-a82f09e9b53f_db
 CREATE EXTENSION cdb_geocoder;
 ```

-### j.
+### c.
 Install data observatory extension

-Login to DB server
+Begin by logging out of the web server and login to your db server (if you're working with a 2 server configuration)

-Make the extension available in postgresql to be installed
+Make the extension available in postgresql to be installed:

 ```
 cd ~
 git clone https://github.com/CartoDB/observatory-extension.git